jonduenas/FetchExercise/README.md

 Another area I felt could use improvement would be error handling, especially from the network calls.
 The user is shown an alert when there is an error, but it doesn't offer a way to try again, nor does it have specific error types with data for debugging.

+I also had issues with keeping iOS 12 support when trying to use images for things like the add to favorites icon, since iOS 12 does not support native SF Symbols.
+On iOS 12 the icon is functional, but looks off.
+I'd spend some time adjusting the UI and the icon to make sure it looked perfect for both iOS 12 and iOS 13+.

 Finally, I would add further Unit Tests for the view controllers, but I decided to only focus on essential logic of working with the API and working with Favorites.